-Health inequalities were a major public health concern in the 21st century.
-Low-income people have had consistently higher death and illness rates than those on higher incomes.
+Health inequalities are a major public health concern.
+Low-income people have consistently higher rates of death and illness than those on higher incomes.
 They are more likely to engage in behaviours that have a negative impact on health, such as smoking and eating unhealthy food.

 The situation is starker when ethnicity is considered.
 Māori are likely to be ill more frequently and die younger than non-Māori of the same socio-economic status – even those who do the same unhealthy activities.
-Pacific Island people experience higher death and illness rates than other ethnic groups apart from Māori.
+Pacific Island people experience higher death and illness rates than ethnic groups other than Māori.

 Important studies on social inequalities in health were published from the early 1980s.
 One of the first investigated male mortality rates by occupational class.
 Men in higher occupational classes – professions such as medicine and law – had significantly lower death rates than men in lower occupational classes such as cleaning and labouring.

 The New Zealand Deprivation Index, which measures deprivation by small areas or neighbourhoods, was developed in the 1990s.
 Census data was used to create a socio-economic scale from decile 1 (least deprived) to 10 (most deprived).
 This tool has conclusively shown that health inequalities exist on a continuum – the more deprived communities are, the higher the death and illness rates.
 This trend is repeated when examined by gender, age and ethnicity.